Iran leader praises force tasked with quashing protests | Law-Order

 - Iraq

 Iran's supreme leader praised paramilitary volunteers tasked with quashing dissent on Saturday in a televised address as dozens of eye doctors warned that a rising number of demonstrators have been blinded by security forces during anti-government protests.
-Ayatollah Ali Khamenei addressed members of the Basij, the volunteer paramilitary wing of the elite Revolutionary Guard, and reiterated unsupported claims that protesters demonstrating countrywide are ''tools'' of the U.S. and its “mercenaries.'' “(The) Basij should not forget that the main clash is with global arrogance, or the U.S.,'' Khamenei said in the address marking Basij week in Iran, echoing previous statements lambasting the protests as a foreign plot to destabilise Iran.
+Ayatollah Ali Khamenei addressed members of the Basij, the volunteer paramilitary wing of the elite Revolutionary Guard, and reiterated unsupported claims that protesters demonstrating countrywide are ''tools'' of the U.S. and its “mercenaries.'' “(The) Basij should not forget that the main clash is with global hegemony,'' Khamenei said, referring to the U.S. The address marking Basij week in Iran echoed previous statements lambasting the protests as a foreign plot to destabilize Iran.

 Extolling the military and social virtues of the Basij over the decades, Khamenei said the forces “sacrificed themselves in order to save people from a bunch of rioters and mercenaries,” referring to the recent country-wide unrest.
 “They sacrificed themselves in order to confront oppression.”
 The Basij have taken a leading role in clamping down on demonstrations that began Sept.
 17, ignited by the death of a young woman while in the custody of Iran's morality police.
 Her death sparked months of protests over the country's mandatory headscarf but quickly morphed into one of the greatest challenges to Iran's theocracy since the chaotic years after the 1979 Islamic Revolution.